 What is Scholarship of Teaching and Learning (SoTL)?

-"Systematic reflection on teaching and learning made public."
-(Illinois State definition)
+The Scholarship of Teaching and Learning (SoTL) is the "systematic reflection on teaching and learning made public." - Illinois State University

 What is this particular SoTL group?

-- Fall 2011: Meet with group to explore your topic/question, focus your project, determine an approach to teaching the concept(s)and select methods for collecting evidence of student learning, request IRB approval.
+Summer or Fall 2015: Focus your project, conduct a literature review, determine an approach to teaching/learning, select methods for collecting evidence of student learning, complete IRB training and request IRB approval.